petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 But it's only possible to do many iterations if cycle times can be shortened.
 In the old waterfall style,
 full cycle times were on the order of months or even years.
-Large batches of work were thrown over the wall between different teams in the form of documentation.
+Large batches of work were transferred between different teams in the form of documentation.
 Further,
 the processes to test and release software were manual,